 The platform was deployed to:

-It extended them.
+It extended it.

-The community remained the heart.
+The community remained at the heart.

-The platform became the rhythm between meetings.
+The platform became the rhythm between sessions.

 Not as a mandatory track.